HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: Related Work

 Camera pose estimation techniques differ by their input during inference and algorithmic attributes.

-\textbf{3D-based or structure-based localization} methods are considered to be the most accurate for camera pose estimation and have demonstrated state-of-the-art performance on leading benchmarks.
-These methods utilize correspondences between 2D features in an image and 3D world coordinates.
-A two-phase approach was introduced by \cite{dusmanu2019d2, sarlin2019coarse, noh2017large, radwan2018vlocnet++} for hierarchical pose estimation pipelines.
-In this process, each query image is first encoded using a CNN trained for image retrieval (IR), based on a pre-mapped image dataset.
+\textbf{3D-based or structure-based localization} methods are considered the most accurate for camera pose estimation and have demonstrated state-of-the-art performance in leading benchmarks.
+These methods utilize correspondences between 2D features in an image and 3D world coordinates. \cite{sattler2016efficient,taira2018inloc,sarlin2019coarse, sarlin2020superglue, sattler2015hyperpoints, tang2023neumap, li2020hierarchical, sarlin2021back, chen2024map, radwan2018vlocnet++} introduced a two-phase approach for hierarchical pose estimation pipelines.
+Thus, each query image is first encoded using a CNN trained for image retrieval (IR), based on a pre-mapped image dataset.
 Tentative correspondences are then estimated by matching local image features to 3D matches.
-The resulting matches are then used by PnP-RANSAC to estimate the camera pose.
-DSAC \cite{DSAC} and its follow-up scheme, DSAC++ \cite{DSAC++}, utilize a CNN architecture to directly estimate the 3D coordinates from 2D positions in an image and only require the query image during inference.
+The resulting matches are used by PnP-RANSAC to estimate the camera pose.
+DSAC \cite{DSAC} and its succeeding scheme, DSAC++ \cite{DSAC++} , utilize a CNN architecture to directly estimate 3D coordinates from 2D positions in an image and only require the query image during inference.
 The same as in Absolute Pose Regression (APR) methods, separate models must be trained for each scene, achieving state-of-the-art accuracy.
+Lately, \cite{chen2024map} proposes a solution to mitigate this gap by introducing a scene-agnostic architecture.

 \textbf{Relative Pose Regression} (RPR) algorithms estimate the relative pose between an input query image and a set of reference images based on their known location.
-Calculating the relative pose involves the estimation of the relative position and orientation between the query image and the reference images \cite{essnet, 9394752}.
+Calculating the relative pose involves estimating the relative position and orientation between the query image and the reference images \cite{essnet, 9394752, arnold2022map}.
 An Image Retrieval (IR) approach is utilized to determine the closest set of neighbor images, and the relative motion is then estimated between the query image and each of the retrieved images.
-The estimated relative poses are utilized, along with the known position of the reference images, to estimate the camera's absolute pose.
-Similarly to 3D and structured-based localization methods, RPRs involve a multistep process and require access to a database of images with labeled poses during the inference phase.
+The estimated relative poses are used, along with the known position of the reference images, to estimate the camera's absolute pose.
+Similar to 3D and structured-based localization methods, RPRs involve a multistep process and require access to a database of images with labeled poses during the inference phase.